Italo-Romance Texts Written in non-Latin Characters from the Middle Ages to Modern Times

 Discussing ‘allography’ also means repositioning one’s point of view, engaging with the cultural identities of minorities that used alphabets other than the Latin one, and their relationships with broader societies.

 The project involves the creation of an open-access survey of all allographic manuscripts in Italo-Romance, consisting of descriptive entries regarding their material, textual, paleographic, and linguistic profiles.
-A selection of representative texts in Greek and Hebrew alphabets, already published in print, will be readable in a digital edition endowed with both transliteration and interpretative transcription.
-It will thus be possible to trace the processes of transition and reworking from and to different graphic systems.
-Additionally, the repository of texts will host the first digital edition of an unpublished Greek-Romance text: the shipbuilding manual, ms. Oxford, Bodleian Library, Laud Gr.
+In addition, the Editions section, which will be expanded in the future with other texts, hosts the first digital edition of an unpublished Greco-Roman text: the shipbuilding manual, ms. Oxford, Bodleian Library, Laud Gr.
 23.

 The aim of MIA is to restore the centrality of texts generally overlooked by philologists and linguists, aware that the study of allography significantly contributes to the reconstruction of the cultural contexts from which it originates, as well as to progress in historical-phonological and lexicographical fields.
 In this direction, the study and publication of allographic manuscripts will also enable the integration of new knowledge into the repertory of Italian forms by OVI.